• What is the fashion and beauty industry?

 Relevant A-levels include fashion and textiles, and art and design.
 BTECS are available in areas including beauty therapy, introduction to hair and beauty, fashion and textiles, and fashion and clothing.
 Many colleges will offer full- and part-time courses in areas such as dressmaking, pattern-cutting, beauty therapy and hairdressing.
 And you may find opportunities to train on the job, for instance in a hair salon, with a day release to attend college.

-Apprenticeships can provide another way into working in fashion and beauty.
-For instance, the Fashion Retail Academy provides apprentices in fashion retail & business administration.
-And The Fashion and Textiles Group Training Association runs a range of intermediate and advanced apprenticeships, from pattern cutters and dressmakers to footwear designers and knitting technicians.
+Intermediate and advanced apprenticeships can provide another way into working in fashion and beauty.
 Hair and beauty salons are also often keen to recruit apprentices, who will usually assist in the day to day running of the salon as well as providing some treatments.

-For a few jobs, a degree is either a must, or will at least put you head and shoulders above the competition.
+For a few jobs, a degree is either a must, or will at least put you, erm, head and shoulders above the competition.

 Cosmetic chemists need a science degree, generally in chemistry, microbiology or chemical engineering.

-And, if you want to be a fashion photographer, journalist or work in PR, a related degree isn’t strictly necessary, but it will help.
+And, if you want to be a fashion photographer, journalist or work in public relations (PR), a related degree isn’t strictly necessary, but it will help.
 If you're interested in fashion design, you may need to do a foundation degree, HND or degree in fashion design.

 Fashion and beauty blogs (and vlogs) are hot property and setting one up yourself is a great way to share your passion and start gaining some experience and making some contacts in the industry.
 You never know who might spot it!